skunkwerks/zone2json/README.md

 ### FreeBSD build/test instructions

 - yajl is used for JSON validation
+- if git is not available, add additional flag `-Dversion=...` with appropriate version info

 ```
 $ sudo pkg install -r FreeBSD net/rabbitmq-c-devel dns/ldns devel/yajl